nickp60/riboSeed/README.md

 ** see notes below
 * SAMTools (must be 1.3.1 or above)
 * QUAST (tested with 4.1)
-* R (don't ask...)
-* Barrnap (must be 0.7 or above)
-** note that barrnap has certain Perl requirements that may not be included on your machine.
-Ensure barrnap runs fine before trying riboSnag.py

 ## Note on installation of SMALT

 Must have bambamc installed!
 If you get an error as follows,